 The Orange County Mosquito and Vector Control District (OCMVCD) was established in 1947 to provide vector control services to the county's residential and business communities following an examination conducted by the State of California involving the presence of mosquitoes in various Orange County areas.
-Vectors are defined by the California Department of Public Health as "any insect or other arthropod, rodent or other animal of public health significance capable of harboring or transmitting the causative agents of human disease, or capable of causing human discomfort and and Vector Control District is to educate and protect Orange County from vectors and prevent vector-borne diseases in an environmentally responsible manner."
+Vectors are defined by the California Department of Public Health as "any insect or other arthropod, rodent or other animal of public health significance capable of harboring or transmitting the causative agents of human disease, or capable of causing human discomfort and injury."
+Originally established under the name of the Orange County Vector Control District, the District's abatement responsibilities were expanded nearly 30 years following its inception to include the protection of County communities from other vectors, such as flies, ants, and rats, and education and prevention of vector-borne diseases services.